xieliang555/Tracer/README.md

 ## Demonstrations

 Our proposed approach leverages force-torque feedback to localize the precise hole position.
-When the position alignment is achieved between the peg and the hole, the peg is pushed into the hole compliantly to finish insertion.
+When the position alignment is achieved between the peg and the hole, the peg is pushed into the hole to finish insertion.

 __Generalization to novel tasks.__ The proposed algorithm can generalize to novel tasks safely and efficiently without learning from scratch or fine-tuning the model in real world.